fabioesilveira/Back-end-FAST-FUEL/README.md

 ## Deployment

-The Fast Fuel backend API is deployed on **Railway**, where the Node.js server and environment variables are managed for the production environment.
+The Fast Fuel backend API is deployed on **Railway**, where the Node.js server, MySQL database connection, JWT secret, and Stripe secret key are managed through environment variables.

-Railway was used to manage the server environment, environment variables, and database connection for the API.
+The deployed frontend communicates with the Railway API, while payment processing is handled through Stripe's sandbox environment.

-This allows the backend to run in a production environment and be accessed by the Fast Fuel frontend application.
+This allows the backend to run in a production environment while safely simulating real payment workflows without processing real money.

 ---